 The collar consisted of up to five rows of circular biconical beads strung side-by-side and joined by a central clasp.
 In some cases, there are also a number of thinner strands hanging from the central clasp (such as in the collar of Psusennes, left).

-The collars were often formed entirely out of gold, but examples of collars incorporating faience (such as one from the tomb of Tutankamun).
+The collars were often formed entirely out of gold, but there are examples of collars incorporating faience (such as one from the tomb of Tutankamun).

 Neckalces and amulets